 Georgia is most famous for their qvevri-aged wines.
 Qvevri (aka Kvevri) were the first vessels ever to be used for wine fermentation, with archaeological findings supposedly dating back to 6000 BC.
 Qvevri are clay vessels lined with beeswax and completely buried under the ground where the temperature stays consistent throughout the year, allowing the wines to ferment in the natural coolness of the earth.
 The grape of choice from Georgia for natural qvevri wines is called Rkatsiteli (“Awr-kat-seh-telly”), which is known to produce wine with a deep red-orange hue.

 Example Georgian Orange Wine Producers:

 - Lagvinari “Goruli Mtsvane,” “Tsolikouri” and “Tsitska”

-Some of the more experimental producers are starting to make natural wines and experimenting with the orange wine technique, particularly in New York where the variety Rkatsiteli (“Awr-kat-seh-telly”) is grown.
+Some of the more experimental producers are starting to make natural wines and are experimenting with the orange wine technique, particularly in New York, where the Rkatsiteli (“Awr-kat-seh-telly”) grape variety is grown.

 Example United States Orange Wine Producers:

 - Channing Daughters “Meditazione,” “Ribolla Gialla” and “Ramato” (New York)